Roleystone

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Roleystone suburb has a median taxpayer income of $59,904 and an average of $75,411 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-Nationally, this is high compared to Greater Perth's median income of $60,748 and average income of $80,248.
-Considering Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 are approximately $65,667 (median) and $82,666 (average).
-Census 2021 data shows Roleystone's household, family, and personal incomes cluster around the 69th percentile nationally.
-Income distribution indicates that 31.4% of residents (2,356 people) earn between $1,500 and $2,999 weekly, similar to metropolitan regions at 32.0%.
-Roleystone's affluence is evident with 33.6% earning over $3,000 per week, supporting premium retail and services.
-After housing costs, residents retain 87.0% of income, reflecting strong purchasing power.
+The suburb of Roleystone had a median taxpayer income of $59,904 and an average income of $75,411 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+Nationally, these figures are high, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $65,667 (median) and $82,666 (average).
+Census 2021 income data shows Roleystone's household, family, and personal incomes cluster around the 69th percentile nationally.
+The income distribution indicates that 31.4% of residents (2,356 people) fall within the $1,500 - $2,999 bracket, similar to the metropolitan region where this cohort represents 32.0%.
+Roleystone demonstrates affluence with 33.6% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income